Charlotte's Web (2006 film): Soundtrack

 Charlotte's Web: Music from the Motion Picture was released by Sony Classical on December 5, 2006.
-In addition to the instrumental score by Danny Elfman (composing his second film for Nickelodeon Movies, following Nacho Libre, which released the same year), the soundtrack includes the song "Ordinary Miracle", composed by Glen Ballard and Dave Stewart, and performed by Sarah McLachlan, which she also performed during the opening ceremonies of her hometown Vancouver Winter Olympics.
-In order to compose the score for Charlotte's Web, Elfman would drop out of Spider-Man 3.
+In addition to the instrumental score by Danny Elfman (composing his second film for Nickelodeon Movies, following Nacho Libre, which was released the same year), the soundtrack includes the song "Ordinary Miracle", composed by Glen Ballard and Dave Stewart, and performed by Sarah McLachlan, which she also performed during the opening ceremonies of her hometown Vancouver Winter Olympics.
+In order to compose the score for Charlotte's Web, Elfman dropped out of Spider-Man 3.
 A CD compilation of "Music Inspired by the Motion Picture" was issued on December 12, 2006.

 Video game

 A video game based on the movie, developed by Backbone Entertainment and published by Sega, was released on December 12, 2006, for the Game Boy Advance, Nintendo DS, and PC.

 Another game based on the film was released in Europe for the PlayStation 2 by Blast Entertainment on April 5, 2007.